ansal-abdulkhadher/meetmind-ai/README.md

 4. Open `main.py` and insert your own AssemblyAI and Gemini API keys at the top of the file.
 5. Run the application:
    `python main.py`
 6. Open main.py and insert the API keys.
-(Note for Judges: For your convenience, I have provided active testing keys in the private comments of my submission form!)"
+(Note for Judges: For your convenience, I will provided active testing keys through my guide anju miss )"

 To make testing easier for the evaluators, I have provided my active API keys  so you don't have to create your own.
 Please paste these into lines 12 and 13 of main.py to run the app instantly: "
 AssemblyAI: [Your Key]